merrcury/100-Days-Of-Code/docs/README.md

 + I coded while sitting in the Mall.
 I guess I was none less than the tourist attraction.

 **Thoughts** : Time to go back home.

+## Day 31 : Feburary 5, 2020

+**Today's Progress** :
++ Reached My College at about 3 AM in the morning.
+It's chilling outside.
++ I coded for a while in python on a cli project.
++ Successfully participated in Internal Hackathon of SIH.

+**Thoughts** : I am tired and ready for new challenges.